Lenny McPherson: Youth and early criminal career, 1930s–1940s

-McPherson was born in the inner-Sydney suburb of Balmain in 1921, the tenth child of metalworker, William McPherson, and his wife, Nellie.
+McPherson was born in the inner-Sydney suburb of Balmain in 1921, the tenth child of metalworker, Duncan McPherson, and his wife, Nellie.
 He had some schooling at Birchgrove Primary School, but did not go on to secondary school.

 McPherson's first brush with the law came at the age of 11 when he was convicted of stealing and placed on a 12-month good behaviour bond.
 Eighteen months later, on 13 June 1934, he faced court on another stealing offence and his bond was extended for a further year.
 On 18 June he was convicted on two charges of stealing and committed to the Mount Penang Juvenile Justice Centre.
 According to Reeves, McPherson was frequently bashed and sexually assaulted during this first term of incarceration, a common experience for juvenile detainees at this time.

 During World War II McPherson's father found him a position as a driller at the dockyard where he worked, enabling Lenny to avoid conscription, because dock workers were a protected occupation.
 During this period he racked up a string of traffic fines for minor infringements including speeding, illegal parking and driving an unlicensed vehicle.

 In 1940 McPherson married 16-old Dawn Joy Allan at Rozelle.

 McPherson's first criminal convictions as an adult were in 1946.
 In January he was convicted and fined for possession of stolen goods—a conviction that was upheld on appeal—and a month later, on 15 February, he was found guilty of receiving stolen goods and sentenced to 12 months' hard labour at Long Bay Gaol.
 Soon after, he was convicted on another similar charge and sentenced to 18 months, to be served concurrently.